oracle/python-cx_Oracle/doc/src/user_guide/installation.rst

 Oracle Database.
 For certified configurations see Oracle Support's `Doc ID 207303.1
 <https://support.oracle.com/epmos/faces/DocumentDisplay?id=207303.1>`__.
+In summary, Oracle Client 21 can connect to Oracle Database 12.1 or greater.
-In summary, Oracle Client 19, 18 and 12.2 can connect to Oracle Database 11.2 or greater.
+Oracle Client 19, 18 and 12.2 can connect to Oracle Database 11.2 or
+greater.
 Oracle Client 12.1 can connect to Oracle Database 10.2 or greater.
 Oracle Client 11.2 can connect to Oracle Database 9.2 or greater.
 The technical restrictions on creating connections may be more flexible.
 For example Oracle Client 12.2 can successfully connect to Oracle Database 10.2.

 cx_Oracle uses the shared library loading mechanism available on each supported platform to load the Oracle Client libraries at runtime.
 It